DaymareOn/SSE-Ghidra-Tutorial/README.md

 It will work on Windows, Linux, MacOS.
 https://ghidra-sre.org/

+At the time of this writing, I'm using ghidra_10.2.3_PUBLIC.

 ### Steamless skyrim.exe

 You need to steamless the skyrim executable to be able to retro-engineer it efficiently.